FDSN/miniSEED3/software.rst

 libmseed
 --------

-A general library (C language) for reading and writing miniSEED in this specification and version 2 of the format.
+A general library (C language) for reading and writing miniSEED.
+Release versions 3.x support both this specification and version 2 of the format.

 Download `libmseed releases <https://github.com/iris-edu/libmseed/releases>`_